lulav/LRS_Documentation/docs_tutorials/lunar_hopper/lunar_hopper.md

 Now you can see .citros directory in the explorer.

 ## Scenario
-The optimal trajectory computes by solving non-linear optimal control problems (OCP) in the standard Bolza form, by using pseudo-spectral collocation methods and adjusted, using an additional real dynamic function. <br/>
+The optimal trajectory computes by solving non-linear OCP (optimal control problems) in the standard Bolza form, by using pseudo-spectral collocation methods and adjusted, using an additional real dynamic function. <br/>
-The OCP solver used in this example is MPOPT (based on IPOPT) library modified by Lulav Space team.
-You can find more information about MPOPT optimal control solving library on the MPOPT [GitHub](https://github.com/mpopt/mpopt) or [website](https://mpopt.readthedocs.io/en/latest/).<br/>
+The OCP solver used in this example is [MPOPT]((https://mpopt.readthedocs.io/en/latest/)) (based on [IPOPT](https://en.wikipedia.org/wiki/IPOPT#:~:text=IPOPT%2C%20short%20for%20%22Interior%20Point,the%20EPL%20(formerly%20CPL).)) library modified by Lulav Space team. <br />
 The main goal of the project is to find the optimal way to "hop" on the Moon as far as possible with given vessel parameters.<br/>

 For this tutorial, let's check how far the Hopper can hop on the Moon depending on Specific Impulse.